Becoming a Student at Cerro Coso

 - Meet with a counselor to develop a Student Education Plan (SEP) for your first semester at Cerro Coso.

 Cerro Coso's Federal School Code (010111) must be entered on your FAFSA so that your information will be transmitted to us electronically.
 You will also need a pin to sign the FAFSA electronically.
-Apply for a pin at www.pin.ed.gov .
+Apply for a pin at fsaid.ed.gov.
 Parents of dependent students must also apply for a pin.

-- If you qualify, also apply for a Board of Governors Grant Fee Waiver on the Financial Aid webpage.
+- If you qualify, also apply for a California College Promise Grant (formerly known as the BOG Fee Waiver) on the Financial Aid webpage.

 - Register for classes.